Kane County Spousal Maintenance Attorneys

 Alimony Lawyers Serving St. Charles, Geneva, and Throughout Northern Illinois

 In Illinois, alimony (also called maintenance), is sometimes awarded in a divorce when there is a significant discrepancy between the earnings of each spouse.
 The amount and duration of the maintenance are determined based on a mathematical formula.
-At Shaw Family Law, P.C., we are experienced in working with Illinois spousal maintenance laws, which were revised as of January 1, 2015.
+At Shaw Sanders, P.C., we are experienced in working with Illinois spousal maintenance laws, which were revised as of January 1, 2015.
 We work closely with our clients to make sure that you understand how the law applies to your divorce whether you are the supporting spouse or the supported spouse.

 Divorce and Alimony in Illinois